New Mexico Early College High School Definition:

 Some defining characteristics of early college high schools:

-- Small size – typically 100 students per grade level
+- Small size – typically no more than 100 students per grade level

 - Block scheduling – allows for acceleration of the graduation requirements so upperclassman can take college courses